vitorhpmelo/ACDCStateEstimation/README.md

 ## Network data and measurement sets

 - The network data are avaible in the  sub-directory test/data/matacdc_scripts
 - The measurement sets employed for both test systems used in the paper are avaible in the folder test/data/meas_set.
-The folder also contains a file explaining the measurement sets files
+The folder also contains a file explaining the measurement sets files.

 ## Paper results